morauszkia/coding-notes/react-next/index.md

 ## React.js

 React.js is a popular open-source JavaScript library used for building user interfaces, particularly single-page applications where you need a fast, interactive, and dynamic user experience.
 React was developed and is maintained by Facebook.
-It was initially released in 2013 and has since grown to become one of the most popular libraries for front-end development.
+It was initially released in 2013 and has since grown to become one of the most popular libraries for frontend development.
 The current version is v19.

 You can learn more about React [on their website](https://react.dev/).